 To answer these questions, we consider a macroeconomic game between a large player-a government-and a large set of small agents-the private sector-that allows us to nest together the full spectrum of commitment abilities between full discretion and full commitment.
 We determine the conditions under which a government with a finite commitment ability can rule out equilibrium multiplicity.
-When it exists, we find the lowest commitment ability that the government needs to implement a unique equilibrium outcome-a situation that we refer to as (time-consistent) implementation.
+When it exists, we find the lowest commitment ability that the government needs to implement a unique equilibrium outcome-a situation that we refer to as (timeconsistent) implementation.
 We describe the rules that can implement a unique equilibrium in a credible way, whenever possible.
 Finally, we derive implications for models of bailouts, inflation bias, and capital taxation.

-More precisely, we add (Section 2) to a generic macroeconomic game an ex ante stage in which the government first commits to a reaction function that specifies policy responses as a function of every possible private sector's aggregate action, following Schelling (1960) and, more recently, Bassetto (2005).
-Then the private sector is competitive, that is, each private agent optimizes given the expectation of what other agents do and the government's future response.
+More precisely, we add (Section 2) to a generic macroeconomic game an ex-ante stage in which the government first commits to a reaction function that specifies policy responses as a function of every possible private sector's aggregate action, following Schelling (1960) and, more recently, Bassetto (2005).
+Then, the private sector is competitive-i.e., each private agent optimizes given the expectation of what other agents do and the government's future response.
 Finally, the government optimally selects its policy response.
 The government's payoff depends on the aggregate private action and on the policy response.
 The government also incurs a cost if the policy response deviates from the one that would follow the application of the reaction function.
-This cost measures the extent to which the government is bound by its commitments, and we will refer to this cost as the government's commitment ability.3 When this cost is zero, the government always chooses its ex post best response, regardless of its reaction function-this is the case of full discretion.
-In the other polar case, when this cost is infinite, the gov-
+This cost measures the extent to which the government is bound by its commitments, and we will refer to this cost as the government's commitment ability.
+When this cost is zero, the government always chooses its ex-post best response, regardless of its reaction function-this is the case of full discretion.
+In the other polar case, when this cost is infinite, the government never deviates from its reaction function-which corresponds to the situation of full commitment.